AlaskaAirlines/auro-popover/docs/partials/api.md

 #### Set overflow boundary for popover

 Use the `boundary` property to set the overflow boundary for the `auro-popover`, shifting the x-axis of the `auro-popover`.
 This example demonstrates an `auro-popover` in a container without a `boundary` set vs an `auro-popover` in a container with a `boundary` set.
+The value passed to the `boundary` attribute can be a valid selector string or HTML Element.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/boundary.html) -->